extrobe/plex_and_media_utilities/README.md

 ## Known Limitations

 - Multi-Episode files aren't always going to be handled well (as 1 file can't have two names!)
+- If the Episode doesn't have a title, it looks like it always defaults to 'Episode _N_ ' .
+This script will still expect to find this in the name, when it should perhaps just allow S01E01 format as acceptable.